terminal-overflow/contributor-formatter/README.md

   --url "https://api.github.com/repos/OWNER/REPO/contributors" >> contributors.json
 ```

-### Run
+### Running
-Move your output/response file (in the example above it would be the `contributors.json` file) into the base directory of this repository.
+Move your output/response file into the base directory of this repository.
 Run the program and enter the file name of the output file you have just moved in to the repository.

 > [!note]
-> The input is _technically_ the filename.
-It will return an error if the file is not found.
+> The program will return an error if the file 'contributors.json` is not found and is not in the base directory.

 ### The Process
 Each contributor will be looped over and the user will be queried.
 The username and name associated with the account will be recorded.